eProsima/Integration-Service-docs/docs/getting_started.rst

 Installation
 ^^^^^^^^^^^^

-..
- To build :code:`integration-service`, we recommend to use a `colcon workspace <https://colcon.readthedocs.io/en/released/user/quick-start.html>`__.
 The :code:`integration-service` repository consists of many cmake packages which can be configured and built manually, but we recommend to use a `colcon workspace <https://colcon.readthedocs.io/en/released/user/quick-start.html>`__, as it makes the job much smoother.